Current Clinical Trials in Charlotte

 Informed consent is one of the most important aspects of a clinical trial.
 Before entering into a study, it is important that the research participant fully understands the study and what involvement in the study would entail.
-Research staff members will help by providing you with an informed consent statement, which has detailed information about the study, including the length of the study, the number of visits required, and medical procedures and medications included.
+Research staff members will help by providing you with an informed consent statement, which has detailed information about the study, including the length of the study, the number of visits required, procedures and/or medications included.
 The informed consent also details what compensation will be given as well.
-It also provides expected outcomes, potential benefits, and possible risks.
+It also provides expected outcomes, potential benefits and possible risks.

 Research staff will review the informed consent statement with you and answer your questions.
 If you decide to participate after reviewing the statement and talking with staff and family members, you will need to sign the informed consent statement.
 Your signature indicates that you understand the study and agree to participate voluntarily.
 You will receive a copy of your informed consent and we are always willing to answer any questions you may have prior to and during the study.